Kalashnikov rifle

-Kalashnikov rifles (Автоматы Калашникова), also known as the AK platform, AK rifles, or simply the AK, are a family of assault rifles based on Mikhail Kalashnikov's original design.
-They are officially known in Russian as avtomat Kalashnikova (автомат Калашникова), and informally as kalash in Russian.
+The Kalashnikov rifle is a family of assault rifles based on Mikhail Kalashnikov's original design.
+It is officially known in Russian as avtomat Kalashnikova (автомат Калашникова), and informally as kalash.

 Background

 AK rifles were originally manufactured in the Soviet Union by Kalashnikov Concern (formerly Izhmash).
 Rifles similar to the Kalashnikov and its Soviet variants were later produced in many countries friendly to the Soviet Bloc, with rifles based on its design such as the Galil ACE and the INSAS also being produced.
 The Kalashnikov is one of the most widely used firearms in the world, with an estimated 72 million rifles in global circulation.

 List of AK rifles

 The original Kalashnikov rifles and their derivatives, as produced in the Soviet Union and later the Russian Federation.

 Rifles derived directly from the original AK

 The rifle's simple design makes it easy to produce, and the Soviet Union readily leased plans of the firearm to friendly countries, where it could be produced locally at a low cost.
 As a result, the Kalashnikov rifles and their variants have been manufactured in many countries, with and without licenses.
 Manufacturing countries in alphabetical order include: